lexblagus/vscode-serial-replacer/README.md

   - Files to exclude (using patterns)

 - Multiple steps
-  - Add step above and bellow
+  - Add step above and below
   - Move steps up and down
   - Disable and delete
   - Rename step title